What is MERV?

 What is MERV in Air Filters?

-An air filters MERV rating helps rate the holes in a filter that capture passing by dirt and debris.
+An air filters MERV rating helps rate the holes in a filter that captures passing by dirt and debris.
 The smaller a filter’s holes, the more it is able to capture, and the higher its MERV rating will be.
-When a filters MERV rating is too high this actually restricts the air flow and causes system issues.
+When a filters MERV rating is too high, this actually restricts the airflow and causes system issues.
 Higher MERV-rated filters are suggested for larger, more sterile facilities rather than home.